Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       Inserting the existing functionality of the lightbox into the purchase page would make the images more accessible, and remove another lengthy page.

-      I had wireframed a some layouts for this on paper; the key decision was whether I could use the existing product image to open the lightbox, or it needed a separate UI element.

       ![](/img/www.vitsoe.com_gb_621.png)

+      The lightbox functionality was added to the existing product image which changed dependent on the colour and size selection.

+      The image serves both as a product visualisation and as a gallery, but even with good iconography and labeling, a user might reasonably expect a lightbox to open larger versions of the studio photography.
 If it were available I'd have liked to use A/B testing here, but I had to choose now, and measure later.
-I decided to use the existing product image for the lightbox but I was aware this was a risky decision.

-      My main concern was that even with good iconography and labeling, a user would reasonably expect a lightbox to open larger versions of the studio photography.

       Another smaller change here was to make the product image landscape on mobile, and square on desktop.
 Using a 16:9 ratio on mobile gave more space for the controls to be seen by a user without need to scroll up and down the page to see the product change colour and size.
   - body_html: " "
     heading: Follow up
     intro: Looking at behaviour is often more important than sales.